DDDyylan/DSC180A_JEDI/README.md

 ## About Dataset
 Models will be trained and evaluated on Yelp Review dataset from hugging face: https://huggingface.co/datasets/guangyil/yelp_short_v2 \
+Data loading process is including in our training and evaluation process so it is not explicitely visible. \
-It is the encoded dataset, so you will not see the original texts.
-For original texts, you can download it by
+It is the encoded dataset, so you will not see the original texts. \
+If you are interested in the original texts, you can download it by
 ```bash DSC180A_JEDI/download_dataset.sh```.